Call us on 01422 880100

 The display shows:

-There is no need to have the utility read your meter manually.
-You won't have anyone coming round asking to read your meter as the information is sent to the utility digitally.
+You won't have anyone coming round asking to read your meter, as the information is sent to the utility digitally.

 Prepay householders can see how much credit they have left using the in-home display, as well emergency credit balance, debt balance and alerts if credit is low.

-Credit can be topped up more easily by phone, online or at a local shop.
+You can top up however suits you, by phone, online or at your local shop.

 There is no longer a need to access the meter to input a top up card or key as this can be done remotely.